CogentRedTester/mpv-read-file/README.md

 This function takes a uri and returns a string consisting of the entire contents of the file.
 This uri can be a relative path for a local file, as well as an absolute path for a global or network file.

-If the given file cannot be read the function returns `nil`.
+If the given file cannot be read the function returns `nil` and an error message is returned as a second return value.

 If the given file is not a text file then the behaviour is undefined.